 These types of racks are ideal for people with slightly bigger vehicles such as SUVs, MPVs or crossovers.
 In order for this setup to work your vehicle needs to have a hitch receiver.

-Hitches are divided into classes according to towing capacity.
+An SUV bike rack or Hitches are divided into classes according to towing capacity.
 It’s important that you ensure your vehicle is capable of towing the required limit.
 Failure in doing so may damage your vehicle and/or the rack itself.

 - Can carry 4 bikes